lncm/lncm.github.io/src/data/project/accepting-bitcoin.md

 Here are a few examples:

+* [Confirmo](https://confirmo.net/): Bitcoin- and Bitcoin Lightning-friendly
+  payment processor.
+"We do one thing and one thing well."
+Suitable for large companies, used by "Bitcoin OG" project Trezor and Czech electronics retailer Alza.
+Has PrestaShop and Shopify integrations.
 * [Coinify](https://www.coinify.com/): has integrations, but they are a large company and you have to sign up for an account to see which plugins are currently available.
 It is open to US companies.